demhademha/tweak-development-guide/chapter-1.md

-# Setting everything up
+# Chapter 1 - Setting everything up

-## So you've read the [intro](https://github.com/demhademha/tweak-development-guide/blob/master/intro.md) and you've made it to the first chapter!
+So you've read the [intro](https://github.com/demhademha/tweak-development-guide/blob/master/intro.md) and you've made it to the first chapter!
 Well done!
-## Let's get started already!
+Let's get started already!

 ## What we'll do in this chapter
 * Install a terminal application